“Have humility in knowing that you’re not as great as you probably think you are – with all your flaws – but carry on and do your job.”

 Senior Editor | Jakarta Post

 On finding wisdom in a time of information, achieving unity through freedom, and advice to his younger self.

-As a seemingly natural consequence, it has become easy to assume that passive consumption of information automatically renders to more wisdom into the world – but that rarely is the case.
+As a seemingly natural consequence, it has become easy to assume that passive consumption of information automatically renders to more wisdom – but that rarely is the case.